sparkflows/sparkflows-docs/docs/databricks-user-guide/index.rst

     :doc:`/databricks-user-guide/databricks-clusters`

-    View Databricks Clusters and can also Start and Stop the Databricks clusters.
+    View Databricks Clusters status.
+Can also Start and Stop the Databricks clusters.

     ---

     :doc:`/databricks-user-guide/dbfs-browse`

-    Browse , Upload & Delete files and directories in DBFS.
+    Browse , Upload and Delete files and directories in DBFS.

     ---